neilgee/genesischild-mobile-first/readme.md

 To use this you have to enable the BackStretch script in */includes/scripts-styles.php* at line 54

 ###Customizer
+- Customizer options, you can set colors for the options below...
+  - link,
+  - link hover
+  - menu,
-- Colors > options for link, link hover, menu, menu hover, button, button hover
+  - menu hover,
+  - button,
+  - button hover,
+  - footer links,
+  - footer links hover,
+  - footer widgets background color

 - Site Identity > Logo upload
 - Featured Images > background image behind Hero Widget